 - Many patients with periodontal disease exhibit metabolic syndrome (insulin resistance).
 These patients should be advised of the relationship to CVD and be evaluated by a cardiologist.

-- Recent studies suggest that standard treatments of periodontitis in patient with CVD are effective in reducing the consequences of CVD.
-Additional studies are needed regarding the effect to drugs used in cardiovascular medicine on periodontitis.
+- Recent studies suggest that standard treatments of periodontitis in a patient with CVD are effective in reducing the consequences of CVD.
+Additional studies are needed regarding the effect of drugs used in cardiovascular medicine on periodontitis.

 The Role of Inflammation